Skip to content

 Why is this bad?

 The operator module provides functions that implement the same functionality as the corresponding operators.
-For example, operator.add is equivalent to lambda x, y: x + y.
+For example, operator.add is often equivalent to lambda x, y: x + y.
 Using the functions from the operator module is more concise and communicates the intent of the code more clearly.

 Example